sangeethababu9223/carbon-ai-chat-open/packages/ai-chat/docs/CustomServiceDesks.md

 #### Validating files before uploading

-When a user selects to upload files, the Carbon AI Chat calls the `filesSelectedForUpload` function in your integration.
+When a user selects files to upload, the Carbon AI Chat calls the `filesSelectedForUpload` function in your integration.
 You can use this function to validate that the file is appropriate for uploading.
 You can check the file's type or file size and report an error if it is not valid.
 The user must remove any files that are in error before sending a message with the files.
 You can report the error by calling the following `callback.setFileUploadStatus` function.

 ```javascript
 filesSelectedForUpload(uploads: FileUpload[]): void {